MGMT

-Originally signed to Cantora Records by the nascent label's co-founder, NYU undergrad Will Griggs, MGMT later signed with Columbia and RED Ink in 2006 and released their debut album Oracular Spectacular the next year.
-After the release of Oracular Spectacular, Richardson, Berman and Matthew Asti joined the core band in the studio for Congratulations, which was released on April 13, 2010.
+After the release of Oracular Spectacular, James Richardson, Will Berman and Matthew Asti joined the core band in the studio for Congratulations, which was released on April 13, 2010.
 In January 2011, they began work on their eponymous third studio album.
 It was released in September 2013.
-The group's fourth studio album, titled Little Dark Age, was released in February 2018 and marked the end of their contract with Columbia.
-Beginning in 2019, the duo began producing music independent of a label for the first time since 2006.
-In late 2019, the two released a new song called "In the Afternoon" as their first fully self-produced single.
+The group's fourth studio album, titled Little Dark Age, was released in 2018 and marked the end of their contract with Columbia.
+In 2024, the band released their fifth studio album Loss of Life.